HDFGroup/hdf5-tutorial/python/README.md

     mkdir ~/hsds_data
     hsds --root_dir ~/hds_data

+In order to have the tutorial notebook's use HSDS, change the line `USE_H5PY = True` in the first cell to `USE_H5PY = False`.
+All the notebooks will work with HSDS, but you'll see there can be some differences in the output.

 ## Open this folder in VS Studio

 In VS Studio, select "Open Folder" and go to this folder

 ## Running the notebooks

+TBD: basic howto for Jupyter